influxdata/telegraf/docs/CONFIGURATION.md

 them with $.
 For strings the variable must be within quotes (ie, "$STR_VAR"), for numbers and booleans they should be plain (ie, $INT_VAR, $BOOL_VAR)

+## Configuration by environment variables

+All settings that a configurable by the config file can also be configured via environment variables that are prefixed with `TELEGRAF_`.
+See below for further explanations and examples.

 # Global Tags

 Global tags can be specified in the `[global_tags]` section of the config file in key="value" format.
 All metrics being gathered on this host will be tagged with the tags specified here.

+Global tags configured via environment variables override those configured in the config file.

 ## Agent Configuration